MAIF/otoroshi/manual/src/main/paradox/topics/jwt-verifications.md

 ### Re-sign the token

+Using the `Verif. strategy` selector, you can choose `Verify and re-sign jwt token`.
+This will verify if the token is signed using the settings from `jwt signing` section and the value of the fields provided in `Verify token fields`.
+Then the token will be re-signed using the settings provided in `Re-sign algo` and will be send to the target.

 @@@ div { .centered-img }
 <img src="../img/jwt-verif-resign.png" />
 @@@

 ### Transform the token

+Using the `Verif. strategy` selector, you can choose `Verify, re-sign and transform jwt token`.
+This will verify if the token is signed using the settings from `jwt signing` section and the value of the fields provided in `Verify token fields`.
+Then the token will be re-signed using the settings provided in `Re-sign algo`.
+You can also change the location of the token using `Token location`, remove fields using `Remove token fields`, set fields value using `Set token fields` and even rename fields using `Rename token fields`.

 @@@ div { .centered-img }
 <img src="../img/jwt-verif-transform.png" />